 - Using similar phrases, build your summary to enlist a few key achievements in the same area of work and contributions to add value to your skills.

-Your summary should be the overarching umbrella that sets the theme for the rest of your resume.
+Your summary should be the overarching umbrella that sets the theme for the rest of your product manager resume.

 An umbrella with holes is better than no umbrella.
 So, ensure spending additional time to place the most important stitches together.